camipawlak/camipawlak.github.io/_pages/UCLA_ML205_proj (1).md

 Zhao, H., Morgenroth, J., Pearse, G., & Schindler, J. (2023).
 A Systematic Review of Individual Tree Crown Detection and Delineation with Convolutional Neural Networks (CNN).
 Current Forestry Reports. https://doi.org/10.1007/s40725-023-00184-3

+*Note ChatGPT and plenty of Google searches were used to help code and troubleshoot